Gratitude for a Crazy Year

 Above all, I am thankful for seven amazing, strong, wonderful children, and the incredible sons-in-law with whom I’ve been blessed.
 These kids are all healthy and employed or in school.
 They are good citizens of this great country.
 They are all men and women of faith who look toward the future with hope – what more could I ask?

 I’m also so grateful that, even in the middle of the global pandemic and so much negativity around us and in the news, I was able to marry the most amazing woman I know — my best friend and companion, Shannon.

 Where I Found And Continue To Find Hope

 It’s undeniable that this year involved chaos in record amounts.
 We started the year with a country already in discord about political and social beliefs.
 Then we were all hit with the earth-shattering pandemic.
 It affected every country and every person differently.
 In the middle of that, we had an election, news reports that made us question our trust in our fellow man, lockdowns, quarantines, protests, and riots.
 How can I possibly speak of hope?

 Here’s how: Hope is what sustains us all, myself included.
 I believe that, in some ways, it’s all we have left emotionally when things seem to all be going wrong.
 Every one of us experiences times that aren’t the best, and hope is critical to our mental well-being.

 There was an interesting article I read in October from the Wall Street Journal by Elizabeth Bernstein, called “Finding Hope when everything feels hopeless.”
 She offered a few suggestions for maintaining hope even when things seem so hopeless:

 Elizabeth recommended reading history because it gives us perspective.
-She explained that she reads books about the Black Death, the Civil War, World War II.
-In reading those books, she realized that all the bad times eventually come to an end and we move past them.
-We know a vaccine for the COVID-19 virus is coming, we just have to be patient.
+She explained that she reads books about the Black Death, the Civil War, and World War II.
+In reading those books, she realized that all the bad times eventually come to an end, and we move past them.
+We know a vaccine for the COVID-19 virus is coming; we just have to be patient.

 “Take Small Steps”